Disneyland Paris Tips

 If you want a sneak peak of the show to see if it would interest you, see the short video below.

 We could have easily stayed in the park to enjoy more, but we wanted to transfer to Paris to see the Eiffel Tower before bedtime.
-If you want to read our “24 Hours in Paris with Toddlers”, click on the link (Coming Soon).
+Check out these top tips of things to see and do in Paris with Kids!

 We enjoyed our time in the parks and at the Explorers Hotel.
 We aren’t die-hard Disney fans, but Paris Disney has a nice mix of Disney fun with some Parisian flair.
 It also wasn’t overly busy at the end of April on a Sunday/Monday.